Monday, July 27, 2020

 George Floyd

 May 25, 2020 in Minneapolis, Minnesota, 6 feet, 7 inches, George Floyd, 46, was murdered on a Minnesota street as people watched in horror and disbelief.
 His murder was videoed in real time by a person on the scene.
 While in police custody, Floyd was eventually wrestled to the pavement, held down by Thomas Lane, Tou Thao, J. Alexander Kueng.
-He asked not be put in the back of police car because he was claustrophobic, and had recovered from COVID-19.
+He asked not to be put in the back of police car because he was claustrophobic and had recovered from COVID-19.
 He was eventually wrestled to the ground.
 He had volunteered to lay on the ground rather be locked in the closed police vehicle.

 Derek Chauvin was the nonchalant cops that held his knee on Floyd’s neck for eight minutes and 46 seconds.
 Floyd begged and pleaded for Chauvin to get his knee off his neck.
 He could not breathe.
 The cop refused, Floyd died, handcuffed, held down by three other cops, lying face down on the street, begging to let him breathe, calling for his deceased mother.
 He predicted the cops were going to kill him.